15.1 Management of Cases Generally

 (c) Arraignment Date.
 On the arraignment date, the defendant shall be arraigned, the parties shall file motions for discovery, if any, and the case shall be assigned to a trial court within the Criminal Division.

 (d) Pretrial Discovery.
 Motions for pretrial discovery, if any, shall be filed on the date of arraignment.
 Except for good cause shown, the state shall have twenty-eight (28) days from the date of arraignment to answer the defendant's motion for discovery and to tender all discovery materials and the defendant shall have fourteen (14) days from the date of receipt of the state's answer to answer the state's motion for discovery and to tender all discovery materials.
 To insure compliance with the discovery requirements, the court shall schedule the case on its call for the dates upon which discovery answers are required to be filed.

 (e) Pretrial Motions.
-The defendant shall file any pretrial motion under Chapter 38, Article 114 of the Illinois Revised Statutes [725 ILCS 5/114-1] on or before the date the answer to the state's discovery motion is due.
+The defendant shall file any pretrial motion under Chapter 725, Article 114 of the Illinois Compiled Statutes [725 ILCS 5/114-1, et seq.] on or before the date the answer to the state's discovery motion is due.
 A motion founded upon facts not appearing of record in the case shall be supported by affidavit reciting the facts.

 (f) Sanctions.
 Failure of any person to comply with requirements of these Rules or with court orders designed to fully implement them shall subject such person to appropriate court sanctions.